 5. Take a scenic nature drive

-There are several amazing places to drive around during the fall and immerse yourself in sights of falling, multicolored leaves.
+In Utah Valley, there are a number of places you can drive to see the beautiful colors of the leaves.
 Some beautiful sights include the Alpine Loop, with tons of yellow Aspen tree leaves contrasted with green pine trees, and the Nebo Loop with plenty of places to stop along the way to take incredible pictures.

 6. Visit Timpanogos Cave

-Timpanogos Cave National Monument is a wonderful fall time activity and is open until mid-October!
-The weather is cooler, which makes the hike more enjoyable.
-Also, it just seems fitting to wander through a dark cave right before Halloween.
+Timpanogos Cave National Monument is a wonderful fall time activity and is open until mid-October.
+The weather is cooler, which makes the steep hike to the top more enjoyable.
+There is something welcoming about a dark cave to get you in the Halloween mood.

 7. Enjoy freshly harvested fruit